fchwallet/freedrive/freedrive.md

 ## Drive ID
 ```
-The blockdrive is identified by sha256 the create blockdrive transaction outputscript which can be regarded as `drive_id`.
+The freedrive is identified by sha256 the create freedrive transaction outputscript which can be regarded as `drive_id`.
 ```

 ## Transaction Detail

-### Create - Create Blockdrive Transaction
+### Create - Create Freedrive Transaction

 This transaction defines the properties, metadata and blockdrive itself.